maitreyeepaliwal/Digital-Diary-web-application/README.md

-# Digital-Diary-web-application
+# Digital-Diary-web-application 📖📖
-### A internet and web probramming project
+### A internet and web programming project

 Our project is a web application which provides users to maintain a digital diary. <br />
 Since users would like to ensure their privacy for what they write here, appropriate functions are used to protect their data. <br />